Mahabaleshwar: Climate

 Mahabaleshwar has a borderline tropical monsoon/humid subtropical climate (Köppen Am/Cwa).
 Very heavy rainfall is a normal occurrence during the monsoons.
 During July, 10–12 days of continuous rains, with 100 to 200 mm each day, occur each year.
 There were reports of ice and ground frost formation around Venna Lake in 2018.
 On August 7, 2019, Mahabaleshwar recorded 330 mm of rain in 24 hours, causing landslides.
 Mahabaleshwar has been described as the "New Candidate for the wettest place in the world", the title currently held by Cherrapunji.

+Climate data for Mahabaleshwar (1991–2020, extremes 1932–2020).
+Mahabaleshwar's monsoon season is colder than its summer and winter.